 10+2 – Conducted twice in a year

 NCC – Special Entry Indian Naval Academy, Ezhimala.

 Law Cadre – A degree in Law qualifying for enrollment as an Advocate under the Advocates Act 1961 with minimum 55% marks.

 Logistics cadre – Logistics Entry.

 Executive General Service – B.E/ B.Tech (Any Discipline) with 60% marks.

-SSC Hydroraphy – Short Service Commission in Hydroraphy.
+SSC Hydrography – Short Service Commission in Hydrography.

 SSC Information Technology – For Technical Graduate in Information and Technology related branches.